ali-shahshank/Quizzical/README.md

 # Quizzical

 **Quizzical** A professional quiz application built with React and Open Trivia DB API, featuring timed questions, detailed results, quiz review.
-This system adheres to industry standards for testing applications.
+Provides User Authentication with firebase Authentication along with Google Authentication.
 Highly optimized and functional with Mobile first strategy.
 More features and updates will be added in the future.

 ---